 Prior to joining WSWA, Dawson spent seven years working for the National Rifle Association.

-Catherine McDaniel is Vice President, Federal Affairs for the Wine & Spirits Wholesalers of America (WSWA).
-She joined WSWA in 2007 and manages WSWA-PAC, the association political arm along with serving as a registered lobbyist and advocate on Capitol Hill.
+Catherine McDaniel is the Vice President, Federal Affairs for the Wine & Spirits Wholesalers of America (WSWA).
+Catherine joined WSWA in 2007 and is responsible for the strategic development and growth manager of WSWA-PAC, the political arm of WSWA.
+Catherine serves as a federal lobbyist and advocate on Capitol Hill.
 In addition to her important PAC work, she is tasked with managing WSWA’s wholesaler member grass roots activities as well as ongoing political branding activities.

-Prior to joining WSWA, Catherine worked for the Outdoor Advertising Association of America (OAAA) as Director, Legislative and Political Affairs, overseeing its PAC, fundraisers, compliance and legislative conferences.
+Prior to joining WSWA, Catherine worked for the Outdoor Advertising Association of America (OAAA) as Director, Legislative and Political Affairs.

 Catherine received her Bachelor’s Degree Mass Communication, with minors in marketing and political science from Louisiana State University.
 She currently resides in Alexandria, VA with her husband, Malloy and three children, Maxwell, Murphy and Vidrine.